prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 Git should already be installed in macOS and Linux, but you need to install it if you are using Windows.

 [Github](https://github.com/) is a major online platform where you can store git repositories.
-It has free plans as well as very generous education plans with extra features.
-Github is great for developing projects collaboratively, and in the context of R package development, it can be used to develop your package to anyone with an internet connection.
+It has free plans as well as free education plans with extra features.
+Github is great for developing projects collaboratively, and in the context of R package development, it can be used to share your package to anyone with an internet connection.

 # Tutorial

+## Set up

 Open a new Rstudio session and create a new project in a suitable directory (File>New Project).
 We will call our package `toypackage` but you can choose any name you want.

-Screenshot
+{{< figure library="true" src="r-package-tutorial-new-package.jpg" title="ALT: A screenshot of Rstudio's 'New package' dialog." >}}

-Now load the `devtools` package.
+Now load the [`devtools`](https://devtools.r-lib.org/) package.

-## Set up

 ```r
 # Load devtools and friends